In Oklahoma history, many times it is surprising where a person’s dreams can take them. One little boy’s dreams led to a lifetime of public service.

 - It helps a person make friends from foreign lands.

-Stay tuned for more selections about Oklahoma’s past and present and opportunities for student success with OAS!
+Stay tuned for more selections about Oklahoma’s past and present as well as opportunities for student success with OAS!

 Jan Barrick, CEO